 When an Incident has been made a Global Issue and a solution is applied then the Self Service user will see the solution details and their attachments from the View Service Requests application when the relationship between the Service Request and the Global Issue is RELATEDTOGLOBAL.

-There is an action found in the Organizations application called Service Desk Options – Global Ticket Solution Options which has a single field ‘Apply solution to related global tickets?’.
+There is an action found in the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application called Service Desk Options – Global Ticket Solution Options which has a single field ‘Apply solution to related global tickets?’.
 This will add the Solution to the tickets which have a RELATEDTOGLOBAL relationship with the ticket marked as the Global Issue.
 This allows for analysis to be made on Service Requests to determine the effectiveness of a solution without having to examine the relationships back to the Global Issue ticket where the solution was applied.